 We found 3 neurologists near Paradise, CA.

-Dr. Andrew Brasch specializes in neurology (brain & spinal cord disease).
-He has a 2.0 out of 5 star average patient rating.
-Dr. Brasch is in-network for Medicare insurance.
+Dr. Andrew Brasch works as a neurologist.
+Dr. Brasch is rated 2.0 stars out of 5 by his patients.
+He is an in-network provider for Medicare insurance.
 He graduated from Hungary.
-Dr. Brasch (or staff) is conversant in Hungarian, German, and Russian.
+Dr. Brasch (or staff) speaks the following languages: Hungarian and Russian.
 He is affiliated with Adventist Health System.
-Dr. Brasch is open to new patients.

 Clinical interests: Epilepsy